Washington Nationals minor league players: Jarlín Susana

 Jarlín Joel Susana (born March 23, 2004) is a Dominican professional baseball pitcher in the Washington Nationals organization.

 Susana signed with the San Diego Padres as an international free agent on January 15, 2022.
 He made his professional debut that year with the Arizona Complex League Padres.

 On August 2, 2022, Susana, along with MacKenzie Gore, Luke Voit, Robert Hassell, James Wood, and C. J. Abrams were traded to the Washington Nationals in exchange for Juan Soto and Josh Bell.
 He started his Nationals career with the Florida Complex League Nationals and was promoted to the Fredericksburg Nationals after two starts.

 On May 11, 2025, Susana was diagnosed with a Grade 1 UCL sprain.
+Upon returning, he made 14 starts for the High-A Wilmington Blue Rocks and Double-A Harrisburg Senators; in those games, he compiled a 1-4 record and 3.51 ERA with 95 strikeouts across 56 1/3 innings pitched.
+On September 15, it was announced that Susana would miss the remainder of the season after undergoing lat surgery.

 Eriq Swan

 Eriq Stanford Swan (born October 31, 2001) is an American professional baseball pitcher in the Washington Nationals organization.

 A native of Marietta, Georgia, Swan played college baseball at Middle Tennessee State University.
 In 2022, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
 Swan was drafted by the Los Angeles Dodgers in the 4th round of the 2023 MLB draft.
 He made his professional debut the following season with the Arizona Complex League Dodgers before a quick promotion to the Rancho Cucamonga Quakes, and he had a 5.16 ERA in 10 games (seven starts) between the two levels.
 In 2025 with the Great Lakes Loons he had a 4–3 record and 4.43 ERA in 16 games (14 starts) while striking out 77 batters.

 On July 31, 2025, the Dodgers traded Swan and Sean Paul Liñan to the Washington Nationals in exchange for Alex Call.